When to seek help?

-If you have a municipality of residence in Finland , please contact your local health centre.
+If you have a municipality of residence in Finland, please contact your local health and social services centre (sosiaali- ja terveyskeskus).
 If you need help quickly, say so on the phone.
-When necessary, the doctor will write you a referral to the psychiatric outpatient clinic or another mental health unit.
-You cannot go directly to an outpatient clinic without a referral from a doctor.
+Your doctor will refer you to a mental health professional, if necessary.

-If you are worried about a family member and you think they might need help, you can ask, for example, a nurse or doctor at a health centre for advice.
+If you are worried about a family member or friend and you think they might need help, you can ask a nurse or doctor at a health and social services centre for advice.

 Private mental health services